-The Gatherer maintains a local disk cache of files it gathered to reduce network traffic from restarting aborted gathering attemptsgif.
+The Gatherer maintains a local disk cache of files it gathered to reduce network traffic from restarting aborted gathering attempts.
 However, since the remote server must still be contacted whenever Gatherer runs, please do not set your cron job to run Gatherer frequently.
 A typical value might be weekly or monthly, depending on how congested the network and how important it is to have the most current data.

 By default, the Gatherer's local disk cache is deleted after each successful completion.
 To save the local disk cache between Gatherer sessions, define Keep-Cache: yes in your Gatherer configuration file (Section 4.7).